sst/guide/_chapters/monitoring-deployments-in-seed.md

 $ git push
 ```

 And that's it!
-We are now tested and ready to plug this into our frontend.
+We are now ready to plug this into our frontend.